GrKoR/esphome_aux_ac_component/README-EN.md

 ## DISCLAIMER ##
-This software and hardware are provided **'AS IS'**.
+1. All data of this project (software, firmware, schemes, 3d-models etc.) are provided **'AS IS'**.
 Everything you do with your devices you are doing at your own risk.
 If you don't strongly understand what you are doing, just buy wifi-module from your air conditioner manufacturer.
+2. I am not a programmer.
+So source code is certainly not optimal and badly decorated (but there are alot of comments in it; sorry, a significant part of it is in Russian).
+Also code may be written unsafe.
+I tried to test all parts of the code but I'm sure I missed a lot of things.
+So treat it with suspicion, expect a trick from it, and if you discover something wrong write an issue here.
+3. [Russian](https://github.com/GrKoR/esphome_aux_ac_component#readme) and English readmes are substantially identical in meaning.
+But in case of differences the Russian version is more significant.

 ## Short description ##
 This custom component allows you to control your air conditioner through wifi if it is made in the AUX factory.
 Component tested with ESPHome 1.15.3 and Rovex ALS1 air conditioner.
 It looks like many other air conditioners can be controlled by aux_ac but this possibility isn't tested.
 See list of testetd ACs below for more details.

-For issues, please go to [the issue tracker](https://github.com/esphome/issues/issues).

-For feature requests, please see [feature requests](https://github.com/esphome/feature-requests/issues).

 ## Supported air conditioners ##